Rocky Mountain N.P. Adventure

 Grades Entering: 6th-8th

 This program explores the iconic Rocky Mountain National Park.
 Once you set up your base camp, you will have the opportunity to choose your own adventure.
-You will camp with a large group and each day and break into small groups based on your chosen level of challenge for the day.
+You will camp with a large group each day and break into small groups based on your chosen level of challenge for the day.
 This adventure also includes a rock climbing day where you will gain basic rock climbing skills within the world-renowned National Park.

 Skills & Leadership